 I’ll be sharing everything about my renovation on this blog (not just the kitchen, there will also be bathrooms, a utility room, a boot room, a snug/music room, a new bedroom, a library and not forgetting the redesign of existing bedrooms – it’s going to be a busy year) so I hope you will follow along!
 To make sure you don’t miss anything, you can subscribe by email on the sidebar (located at the bottom if you are viewing on a mobile device) or follow my blog on Bloglovin’ or on social media.

 When renovating, most people wait until the building work is almost complete before they start planning their rooms, but you can see how working out layouts prior to finalising plans can make a huge difference to how your space can work for you.
 This is what I’m doing with all the spaces in my house.
 If you’re planning a renovation, you may want to consider involving an interior designer from the start. 😉

 P.S.
-In case you are wondering, I have found a builder at last who is experienced, unprejudiced, a creative thinker, cheerful and whose quote is more in line with my expectations. 🎉🎉 That’s not to say this project has suddenly become affordable.
+In case you are wondering, after a lot of tenders sent out, we have finally received a builder’s quote that is more in line with our expectations. 🎉🎉 That’s not to say this project has suddenly become affordable.
 We are really up against it with our budget so that’s scary, but we have to keep going.
 This house is really in need of renovating.
 All the cosmetic jobs I have done to make it more liveable only go so far… we have already spent too much on repairs and we can’t keep wasting money patching things up, so a big overhaul of everything is required.
 There will likely be a lot of DIY to save where we can.
 One significant saving we are making is by not renting elsewhere during the build as we had initially thought.
 Hmm, budget vs sanity.
 Living through a three storey gut renovation with little kids is going to be… um, let’s call it an adventure.
 (I’m terrified.)